24 new machines.

 called it the Bunker.

-We liked the word because it carried two meanings at once: the historical sense — fortified, focused, prepared — and the literal sense — downstairs, basement, dedicated.
-A room set apart from the main floor so the work that happens inside it can be done properly, without distraction, without apology.
+We liked the word because it carried two meanings at once.
+There's the historical sense: fortified, focused, prepared.
+And the literal sense: downstairs, basement, dedicated.
+A room set apart from the main floor, so the work inside it gets done properly.
+Without distraction.
+Without apology.

 Ninety years of community work behind us.
 A new room downstairs for the next ninety.
 Built in 1935.
 Built for you.